djtyner/GCD_Course_Project/README.md

 * Removes the column in the "data_subset" data frame that contains the Activity Number.

 ### R Code: Step 6
-* Creates another data frame (called "data_final") from the already subsetted data frame that contains the mean of each variable for each activity and each subject.
+* Creates another data frame (called "data_final") from the already subsetted data frame that contains the mean of each variable for each activity and each subject {as per item 5 of the project requirements}.
 * Writes the "data_final" data frame to your R working directory in a file named "output_data.txt".